aminehaeli/hello-world/README.md

 # hello-world
-this is a testing project to lurn how to use github
+this is a testing project to learn how to use github